-No sensitive biological resources (i.e., plants, wildlife, habitat types) are present or are expected to be present within the site due to the extensive development that has occurred throughout the site.
-No rare, threatened, endangered, narrow endemic, or otherwise sensitive plants or wildlife species were observed during the surveys, and no sensitive habitat types are present on site.
+No sensitive biological resources (i.e., plants, wildlife, habitat types) are present or are expected to be present within the site due to the extensive development that has occurred throughout the entire site.
+No rare, threatened, endangered, narrow endemic, or otherwise sensitive plants or wildlife species were observed during the surveys, and no sensitive habitat types are present onsite.
 There are no CNDDB records of the federally-listed threatened coastal California gnatcatcher within the MHPA area to the immediate south of the site or within Alvarado Creek as it flows north and west through the site.
-The site does not function as a wildlife corridor due to extensive development on site and in surrounding areas.
+The site does not function as a wildlife corridor due to extensive development onsite and in surrounding areas.

-The Alvarado Campus site is located outside the MHPA (Figure 3).
+The Alvarado Campus site is located outside the MHPA.
+See Figure 3.3-1.
 The portion of the MHPA in closest proximity to the site includes the slope adjacent to the south boundary of the site, including Alvarado Creek before it enters the constructed channel adjacent to D Lot.
 Other areas of the MHPA in proximity to the project site include undeveloped slopes south of Alvarado Road and east of Reservoir Drive, approximately 1,500 feet east of the site, and the Lake Murray reservoir, approximately 2,000 feet northeast of the site.
-Development of the site will not directly affect assemblage of the MSCP preserve system or any component piece of the MHPA.
+Development of the site will not directly affect assemblage of the MSCP preserve system, or any component piece of the MHPA.
 The proposed development on the site will not introduce a more intensive land use adjacent to the MHPA than currently exists.

-4.3 Alvarado Hotel Site
+3.3.4.3 Alvarado Hotel Site

 The Alvarado Hotel site occurs within a developed area of campus within the existing C Lot.
-This component of the project is located on the U.S. Geological Survey 7.5-minute La Mesa quadrangle; Township 16 South, Range 2 West, no Section (Figure 5).
+This component of the project is located on the U.S. Geological Survey 7.5 minute La Mesa quadrangle; Township 16 South, Range 2 West, no Section (Figure 5).
 The approximate center of the site is located at Latitude 32° 46' 69" N and Longitude 117° 03' 83" W. Elevation of the majority of the site varies from approximately 340 to 350 feet AMSL.
+See Figure 3.3.-1.

 The boundaries for this project component are entirely within existing developed areas (C Lot) and adjacent areas planted with ornamental vegetation.
-The Alvarado Hotel site contains 1.71 acres of developed land and 0.17 acre of ornamental landscaping within the proposed project area (Figure 5).
-No native vegetation communities are present within the site.
-The ornamental vegetation includes a group of blue gum trees in the center of the parking lot, several Mexican fan palms and Brazilian pepper trees along the edges of the lot, and groupings of a variety of non-native ornamental shrubs and groundcover plants surrounding the parking areas, including acacia (Acacia sp.), oleander, ice plant, and fountain grass (Pennisetum setaceum).
-Alvarado Creek flows along the east side of the parking lot and is contained within a constructed channel that is surrounded by chain-link fencing.
+The Alvarado Hotel site contains 1.71 acres of developed land and 0.17 acre of ornamental landscaping within the proposed project area.
+No native vegetative communities are present within the site.
+The ornamental vegetation includes a group of blue gum trees in the center of the parking lot, several Mexican fan palms and Brazilian pepper trees along the edges of the lot, and groupings of a variety of non-native ornamental shrubs and groundcover plants surrounding the parking areas including acacia

+(Acacia sp.), oleander, ice plant and fountain grass (Pennisetum setaceum).
+Alvarado Creek flows along the east side of the parking lot, and is contained within a constructed channel that is surrounded by chain-link fencing.
 Some ornamental landscaping is located between the parking area and the stream channel.
+See Figure 3.3-4, Alvarado Hotel, Alvarado Campus, Villa Alvarado Residence Hall Expansion Vegetation Map with Proposed Impact Areas.

-Wildlife species observed during the site survey were limited to two common resident bird species, including Anna's hummingbird (Calypte anna) and scrub jay.
+Wildlife species observed during the site survey were limited to two common resident bird species including Anna's hummingbird (Calypte anna) and scrub jay.
 A variety of common, urban-adapted migratory and resident bird species are expected to use the site's ornamental vegetation for roosting due to the proximity of the site to Alvarado Creek, a permanent source of water.
-However, the site does not provide suitable habitat to most amphibians, reptiles, birds, mammals, or invertebrates due to the large paved parking area and minimal vegetation on site.
+However, the site does not provide suitable habitat for most amphibians, reptiles, birds, mammals or invertebrates due to the large paved parking area and minimal vegetation onsite.